updated by Derrick Krane

 A safety pin is so tiny and unobtrusive, yet so useful, that it is a must-have on an EDC keychain.
 Attach one or more of these little gems and you will have the means to temporarily repair clothing.
 It can also be used to pop out the SIM card from an iPhone, to change the time on a clock in your vehicle (if it has the tiny buttons), or any number of other ingenious uses.

 Having the means to light a fire when you might be stuck out and away from home is a good idea.
-A lighter is an obvious choice, but there might be places you aren’t allowed to carry a lighter, either that or you don’t want to be seen with one.
+A lighter is an obvious choice, but there might be places you are not allowed to carry a lighter, either that or you do not want to be seen with one.
 If that is the case, you can carry a striker.
 Just be sure you know how to use it.

 Having a means of determining direction is important.
 This might not be necessary in the city, but if you have to get out of the city or get lost in the woods, then a compass might be a much-needed item.

-A watch might not easily fit on a keychain, at least not with its straps, but if you can, attach just the watch face (without the straps) or another time piece that is small and easy to attach.
+A watch might not easily fit on a keychain, at least not with its straps, but if you can, attach just the watch face (without the straps) or another timepiece that is small and easy to attach.
 This is important.
-Most people don’t wear a watch anymore, but if your cell phone runs out of power or gets lost or stolen, you need a means to tell the time.
-If you have an EMP-safe time piece, you’ll be that much more prepared.
+Most people do not wear a watch anymore, but if your cell phone runs out of power or gets lost or stolen, you need a means to tell the time.
+If you have an EMP-safe timepiece, you will be that much more prepared.

 Tying it All Together